ChiLiubio/microeco/README.md

 ?microtable
 ```

-## read the QIIME2 files
+## Read QIIME2 files
 We provide a function qiimed2meco() to convert QIIME2 file to microtable object directly.
-If you want to run the codes, first download the QIIME2 files from https://docs.qiime2.org/2020.8/tutorials/pd-mice/
+If you want to run the codes, first download the QIIME2 data files from https://docs.qiime2.org/2020.8/tutorials/pd-mice/

 ```r